Wrongful Death Lawsuit Filed In Well Explosion

 “This was a serious situation and something obviously went wrong,” Gismondi, the McKee’s attorney said.
 “Chevron has a lot of information about what went on at that well site.
 This suit was filed so we can get the information that we need to have from Chevron to know what was going on out there.”

 The investigation by the Department of Environmental Protection into the explosion is ongoing.
 Though McKee was working for a Chevron subcontractor, Houston-based Cameron International, Gismondi said Chevron was in charge of the well and ultimately responsible for it.

-Chevron and Wild Well Control worked collaboratively to design and execute a well intervention plan for the two wells that caught fire.
+Chevron and Wild Well Control worked collaboratively to design and execute a good intervention plan for the two wells that caught fire.
 Weather complications and issues related to debris at the site lengthened the process and the well fire self-extinguished Feb.
 15.